Capital Gains Tax (CGT) on the disposal of an asset

 Companies

 Companies normally include capital gains in their profits for Corporation Tax (CT) purposes.
 When a company makes a capital gain from the disposal of development land, it must pay CGT rather than CT.
-More information is available on the Capital gains for companies page.
+For further information, please see the Capital gains for companies page.

 Next: What do you pay CGT on?